 Greg Romero

-Greg Romero is originally from Louisiana, Cajun blood on both sides.
-His plays, site-specific projects, and sound-art collaborations have been presented in performance spaces, found spaces, and through the airwaves of the United States as well as Switzerland, Canada, The United Kingdom, and Jamaica.
-Romero was selected as the first-ever ArtsEdge Resident, was one of three playwrights to inaugurate the Philadelphia Dramatists Center/Plays & Players Playwriting Residency, and was a pilot member of Hyde Park Theatre's Playwright's Group.
-He may be the only playwright to have presented a play in the bathrooms of Actors Theatre of Louisville during the Humana Festival of New Plays.
+Greg Romero originates from the swamps of Louisiana, Cajun blood on both sides.
+His plays, site-specific projects, and sound-art collaborations have been experienced in performance spaces, found spaces, and through the airwaves of the United States, Switzerland, Canada, The United Kingdom, and Jamaica.
+Romero was selected as the first-ever ArtsEdge Resident, was one of three playwrights to inaugurate the Philadelphia Dramatists Center/Plays & Players Playwriting Residency, was a pilot member of Hyde Park Theatre's Playwright's Group, and a member of the Rec Room Arts Playwrights Group.
+He may be the only playwright to stage a play in the bathrooms of Actors Theatre of Louisville during the Humana Festival of New Plays.

-He is an alum of the WordBRIDGE Playwrights Laboratory, The Last Frontier/Valdez Theater Conference, The William Inge Theater Festival, The Midwest Dramatists Conference, and his works are published by Heinemann Press, Next Stage Press, YouthPLAYS, and Playscripts.
+He is an alum of the WordBRIDGE Playwrights Laboratory, The Last Frontier/Valdez Theater Conference, The William Inge Theater Festival, the Mid-America Theatre Conference, The Midwest Dramatists Conference, and his works are published by Next Stage Press, YouthPLAYS, and Playscripts.
 Romero received a BA in Liberal Arts from the Louisiana Scholars' College and an MFA in Playwriting from The University of Texas at Austin where he held the James A. Michener Fellowship.

 He is a member of The Dramatists Guild of America, loves wildlife, and being outside.